 I've been looking for and gathering found objects for many years.
 I have brought some of these together to tell my own stories of country and human interaction.
 My recent travels and work in remote Aboriginal art centres in central Australia have prompted me in different directions.
-The geometric abstraction of the past is slowly and gently receding.
 I ask questions about our sense of ownership, possession, re-purposing and the ever-changing element of life and time passing.

 Floating Land, Noosa (Sept-Oct 2017)

 30 fish were suspended over the Noosa River at Gympie Terrace, Noosaville, swinging and twisting in the breeze.
 Created from found objects and then decorated by students from Tewantin State School, the fish drew attention to the consequences of overfishing.

 SWELL Sculpture Festival, Currumbin Beach, Gold Coast (Sept 2017)